evantheodar/ADM-HM-3/README.md

 # *ADM-HW-3*   *GROUP - #5*

 #### We have encountered issues displaying the map in Jupyter Notebook, even though the notebook is marked as trusted.
 After uploading, it still shows an error.
-We kindly request you to review our project through this [NBVIEWER LINK](https://nbviewer.org/github/evantheodar/ADM-HM-3/blob/main/main%20%281%29.ipynb).
+We kindly request you to review our project through this [nbviewer LINK](https://nbviewer.org/github/evantheodar/ADM-HM-3/blob/main/main%20%281%29.ipynb).

 ### *REPOSITORY CONTENT*